2019 NC men's gymnastics championship: Updates, schedule, results | NCAA.com

-The 2019 National Collegiate Men’s Gymnastics Championships begin with two pre-qualifying sessions on April 19 at State Farm Center on the campus of the University of Illinois at Urbana-Champaign.
+The 2019 National Collegiate Men’s Gymnastics Championships continues Saturday, April 20, at State Farm Center on the campus of the University of Illinois at Urbana-Champaign.
+The session begins at 7 p.m.
+ET.

-Three teams and the top three all-around competitors not on one of the qualifying teams, plus the top three individuals on each event not already qualified on a team or as an all-around competitor, will advance from each pre-qualifying session to the finals session.
-Finals competition will take place April 20, also at Illinois.
-For the qualifying session schedules, see below.
+On Friday, three teams and the top three all-around competitors not on one of the qualifying teams, plus the top three individuals on each event not already qualified on a team or as an all-around competitor, advanced from each pre-qualifying session to the finals session.
+For the session schedules, see below.

 NC Men's Gymnastics Championships schedule, how to watch